Arpan90/Game-of-Go/README.md

 This is a repository for a game of Go developed via jQuery.

 Do not review till I say.
-I have refactored the entire code with a matrix based approach which is far neater.
-Only the implementation of scoring function remains, on which I am working right now.
+I plan to refactor the code into a matrix based approach.